KUN2232 – Philosophies of the Visual

 10 credits overlap with KUN4232 – Philosophies of the Visual

 Classes consist of combined lectures and seminars (one session per week).
+Classes will primarily be held at Blindern Campus.

 Students are required to be regularly present in classes, to actively participate in seminar discussion, and to give short presentations on assigned topics/texts.